Work for Pupils

 Oak Academy (A range of resources, lessons and learning opportunities to support at home learning)

-Pearson e-Textbooks (After clicking ‘yes’ for the licence agreement, go to ‘Secondary Learners’ and then ‘Free eBook access’).
+Pearson e-Textbooks (After clicking ‘yes’ for the license agreement, go to ‘Secondary Learners’ and then ‘Free eBook access’).

 GCSE Pod (A series of videos and audio recordings for every subject.
 Pupils have log ins, if they have not logged in yet, click ‘New User’ and follow the instructions).